dreger/kqdreger.com/_src/_posts/2012-02-01-interviewing-as-research.md

 ---
 layout: post
-categories: volume-zero post
+categories: volume-zero School
 title: Interviewing as research
-categories: volume-zero School
 tags: learning, writing, english
+permalink: "/archives/12032-interviewing-as-research.html"
 ---

 For my English 247 class, we are working on writing a profile based on an interview we have conducted with an individual.
 This is a new form of investigation for me, I'm use to doing my own static research on a subject, curating the good from the bad and then polishing the result into something someone would maybe want to read.
 It's been the same process since high school.